sakshiy08/Monte-Carlo-Simulation-of-Particle-Dynamics-and-Energy-Evolution-in-a-2D-Grid/README.md

 **KT Value:** The KT value (related to thermal energy) can be adjusted to influence the likelihood of particle movement

 This method helps in studying the statistical behavior and equilibrium properties of the system by simulating the movement and interaction of particles under controlled conditions

+### Calculating Energy again after the particle movement
++ A new energy matrix (sec_energy) is created to store the interaction energies of particles after they have moved
++ The code iterates through each element in the matrix A, checking the interaction energies of adjacent particles
++ For particles on the last row or column, it ensures that interactions with adjacent particles are correctly handled.
+Periodic boundary conditions are considered to ensure continuity
++ The total energy of the system is calculated by summing the interaction energies of all particle pairs